KerenLab/CellTune-App/docs/documentation/gating.md

 ### Standard vs. Landmark Gating
-When we typically think of gating, we are trying to set threshold to separate between positive and negative cells.
+When we typically think of gating, we are trying to set thresholds to separate between positive and negative cells.
 The following example shows a threshold we might apply on CD45 to separate CD45+ and CD45- cells.
 [The cells highlighted in cyan would be gated as positive.]